-- Other direct costs (such as appraisal fees, legal fees, probate costs and unusual administrative tasks) attributable to the activities of any fund will also be passed directly to the fund with prior notification to the fund holders. - Funds are also subject to investment management fees, which are the aggregation of the various costs charged by the investment advisors, managers, custodians, and the underlying investments (like mutual fund fees) and will vary from year to year as the specific investments and their balances change. - Additional fees may apply for highly transactional funds. - The Foundation reserves the right to change the service fees and structure.
+- Other direct costs (such as appraisal fees, legal fees, probate costs and unusual administrative tasks) attributable to the activities of any fund will also be passed directly to the fund with prior notification to the fund advisors. - Funds are also subject to bank, and investment management and oversight fees, which are the aggregation of the various costs charged by banks, investment advisors, managers, and custodians, and the underlying investments (like mutual fund fees), and will vary from year to year as the specific investments and their balances change.

+- Additional fees may apply for highly transactional funds. - •The Community Foundation reserves the right to change the service fees and structure.